Sure Dividend

 Final Thoughts

-However, the company has proved highly vulnerable to the cycles of the prices of oil and gas.
-As these prices seem to have entered a downcycle, the stock is highly risky right now.
+As these prices appear to have peaked in this cycle, the stock is currently highly risky.
 Therefore, investors should wait for a much lower entry point.

 Moreover, Pine Cliff Energy is characterized by extremely low trading volume.
 This means that it is hard to establish or sell a large position in this stock.
+We think investors should avoid the stock given the low yield, unfavorable valuation, and lack of growth catalysts.

 Don’t miss the resources below for more monthly dividend stock investing research.